I’m delighted to introduce to you a brand new Campaign “Hold My Hand” to raise awareness for Blood Cancer.

 Place two further bales, in front of the first two, in order to form a rectangle.

-Next place two further bales, on top of the original two.
+Place two further bales, on top of the original base..

 Repeat these steps with the remaining bales, adjacent to your first sofa, forming your L shape.